4-H Youth Development - Event Registration

 Experiences life on a college campus - Clemson University.

-Session 1 - June 24-29, 2018 at Camp Bob Cooper (Near Summerton, SC) and Session 2 - July 15-20, 2018 at Camp Long (Near Aiken, SC) Only 50 students per week and the cost is $100 for the week which will cover all meals and activities for this overnight camp/leadership experience.
+Only 1 Session - June 24-29, 2018 at Camp Bob Cooper (Near Summerton, SC).
+Only 50 students and the cost is $100 for the week which will cover all meals and activities for this overnight camp/leadership experience.
 Flyer for Middle School

 Activities will include: